pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg int to: the page number in front of which to insert the moved page.
 To insert after the last page (default), specify ``-1``.

-    .. method:: embeddedFileInfo(n)

-      PDF only: Retrieve information of an embedded file identified by either its number or by its name.

-      :arg n: index or name of entry.
-Obviously ``0 <= n < embeddedFileCount`` must be true if ``n`` is an integer.
-      :type n: int or str
-      :rtype: dict
-      :returns: a dictionary with the following keys:

-          * ``name`` - (*str*) name under which this entry is stored
-          * ``file`` - (*str*) filename associated with the entry
-          * ``desc`` - (*str*) description of the entry
-          * ``size`` - (*int*) original content size
-          * ``length`` - (*int*) compressed content length

-    .. method:: embeddedFileSetInfo(n, filename = filename, desc = desc)
+    .. method:: embeddedFileAdd(buffer, name, filename = None, ufilename = None, desc = None)

-      PDF only: Change some information of an embedded file given its entry number or name.
-At least one of ``filename`` and ``desc`` must be specified.
-Response will be zero if successful, else an exception is raised.

-      :arg n: index or name of entry.
-Obviously ``0 <= n < embeddedFileCount`` must be true if ``n`` is an integer.
-      :type n: int or str
-      :arg str filename: sets the filename of the entry.
-      :arg str desc: sets the description of the entry.
+      PDF only: Embed a new file.
+All string parameters except the name may be unicode (in previous versions, only ASCII worked correctly).
+File contents will be compressed (where beneficial).

+      :arg bytes/bytearray buffer: file contents.
+      :arg str name: entry identifier, must not already exist.
+      :arg str filename: optional filename.
+Documentation only, will be set to ``name`` if ``None``.
+      :arg str ufilename: optional unicode filename.
+Documentation only, will be set to ``filename`` if ``None``.
+      :arg str desc: optional description.
+Documentation only, will be set to ``name`` if ``None``.

+      .. note:: The position of the new entry in the embedded files list can in general not be predicted.
+Do not assume a specific place (like the end or the beginning), even if the chosen name seems to suggest it.
+If you add several files, their sequence in that list will probably not be maintained either.
+In addition, the various PDF viewers each seem to use their own ordering logic when showing the list of embedded files for the same PDF.

     .. method:: embeddedFileGet(n)

       PDF only: Retrieve the content of embedded file by its entry number or name.
 If the document is not a PDF, or entry cannot be found, an exception is raised.

-      :arg n: index or name of entry.
-Obviously ``0 <= n < embeddedFileCount`` must be true if ``n`` is an integer.
+      :arg int/str n: index or name of entry.
+For an integer ``0 <= n < embeddedFileCount`` must be true.
-      :type n: int or str

       :rtype: bytes

     .. method:: embeddedFileDel(name)

-      PDF only: Remove an entry from the portfolio.
-As always, physical deletion of the embedded file content (and file space regain) will occur when the document is saved to a new file with ``garbage`` option.
-With an incremental save, the associated object will only be marked deleted.
+      PDF only: Remove an entry from `/EmbeddedFiles`.
+As always, physical deletion of the embedded file content (and file space regain) will occur when the document is saved to a new file with garbage option.

-      .. note:: We do not support entry **numbers** for this function yet.
+      :arg str name: name of entry.
+We do not support entry **numbers** for this function yet.
 If you need to e.g. delete **all** embedded files, scan through embedded files by number, and use the returned dictionary's ``name`` entry to delete each one.
-This function will delete the first entry it finds with this name.
-Be wary that for arbitrary PDF files duplicate names may exist ...

-      :arg str name: name of entry.

-    .. method:: embeddedFileAdd(stream, name, filename = filename, desc = desc)

-      PDF only: Add new content to the document's portfolio.

-      :arg bytes stream: contents, bytearray is supported, too.

-      :param str name: new entry identifier, must not already exist in embedded files.
-      :param str filename: optional filename or ``None``, documentation only, will be set to ``name`` if ``None`` or omitted.
-      :param str desc: optional description or ``None``, arbitrary documentation text, will be set to ``name`` if ``None`` or omitted.
       :rtype: int
-      :returns: the index given to the new entry.
-In the current (April 11, 2017) MuPDF version, this is not reliably true (for this reason we have decided to restrict ``embeddedFileDel()`` to entries identified by name).
-Use character string look up to find your entry again.
-For any error condition, an exception is raised.
+      :returns: the number of deleted file entries.

+      .. caution:: This function will delete **every entry with this name**.
+Be aware that PDFs not created with PyMuPDF may contain duplicate names, in which case more than one entry may be deleted.

+    .. method:: embeddedFileInfo(n)

+      PDF only: Retrieve information of an embedded file given by its number or by its name.

+      :arg int/str n: index or name of entry.
+For an integer ``0 <= n < embeddedFileCount`` must be true.

+      :rtype: dict
+      :returns: a dictionary with the following keys:

+          * ``name`` - (*str*) name under which this entry is stored
+          * ``filename`` - (*str*) filename
+          * ``ufilename`` - (*unicode*) filename
+          * ``desc`` - (*str*) description
+          * ``size`` - (*int*) original file size
+          * ``length`` - (*int*) compressed file length

+    .. method:: embeddedFileUpd(n, buffer = None, filename = None, ufilename = None, desc = None)

+      PDF only: Change an embedded file given its entry number or name.
+All parameters are optional.
+Letting them default leads to a no-operation.

+      :arg int/str n: index or name of entry.
+For an integer ``0 <= n < embeddedFileCount`` must be true.
+      :arg bytes/bytearray buffer: the new file content.
+      :arg str filename: the new filename.
+      :arg str ufilename: the new unicode filename.
+      :arg str desc: the new description.

+    .. method:: embeddedFileSetInfo(n, filename = None, ufilename = None, desc = None)

+      PDF only: Change embedded file meta information.
+All parameters are optional.
+Letting them default will lead to a no-operation.

+      :arg int/str n: index or name of entry.
+For an integer ``0 <= n < embeddedFileCount`` must be true.
+      :arg str filename: sets the filename.
+      :arg str ufilename: sets the unicode filename.
+      :arg str desc: sets the description.

+      .. note:: Deprecated subset of :meth:`embeddedFileUpd`.
+Will be deleted in next version.

     .. method:: close()